Ristretto vs Long Shot (Lungo) All you need to know!

-If you don’t get the distinct nature of ristretto and lungo, you are going to have an ultimate chain of differences and recipes to make the best shot for you.
+If you don’t get the distinct nature of ristretto and lungo, I am going to explain the ultimate chain of differences and recipes to make the best shot for you.

 What is Ristretto?